 #11.
 Clear your history and cache

-Assuming the worst will happen and your devices get stolen and hacked into, it’s best if you clear history and cache before you leave.
+Assuming the worst will happen and your devices get stolen and hacked into, it’s best if you clear your history and cache before you leave.
 Do so after each use while on the go, too.
 Don’t help your hackers by serving up your accounts and identity to them on a silver platter.